 Before You Begin

-Carefully read the manufacturer's instructions about installing the cabinets.
+To start carefully read the manufacturer's instructions about installing the cabinets.
 The instructions below are strictly an overview of the installation process.
 Refer to the cabinet manufacturer's instructions for detailed information.

 Use a piece of scrap 2x2 lumber as a ledge to hold the wall cabinets to the wall temporarily while you secure them.